trento-project/web/Trento.Clusters.Cluster.md

 what is the roout cause of the issue and if there is some possible remediation.
 It is composed by sub-health elements:

+- Replication health (only applicable for HANA clusters)
-- Discovered health
+- Distributed health (only applicable for ASCS/ERS clusters)
 - Checks health

-The main cluster health is computed using the values from these two.
-This means that the cluster health is the worst of the two.
+The main cluster health is computed using the values from all of them.
+This means that the cluster health is a computation of them.

-### Discovered health
+### Replication health

-The discovered health comes from the cluster discovery messages and it depends on the cluster type.
+The discovered replication health.
+It is based in the cluster replication values coming from cluster attributes.
-Each cluster type has a different way of evaluating the health.
+The health is passing if the SR health is 4 and the secondary sync state "SOK".
+It is critical or unknown (when the data is not available) otherwise.

+# Distributed health

+The discovered distributed health.
+It checks if ASCS and ERS workloads are distributed among 2 nodes and not running in a single one.
+It is passing if all handled SAP systems are distributed and critical otherwise.

 ### Checks health